Alley Dwelling Authority: Black demographic

 The Black population in DC Alleys was at its zenith during the late nineteenth century, although they could not afford sufficient housing.
 The Black population needed more housing in order to live comfortably, but since they did not have more housing, living conditions were often cramped, particularly in small apartments.
 At the same time, it was necessary for them to live in DC and be close enough to their jobs.
 John Ihlder, a supporter of public housing and an executive officer for the ADA, dealt with implementing alley development.
 One government official whom Ihlder contacted was Dr. William T. Grady, chairman in office.
-The two exchanged letters in order to deal with St. Mary's court apartment which was specifically built for “negro occupancy,”.
+The two exchanged letters in order to deal with St. Mary's court apartment which was specifically built for “negro occupancy".
 The white population believed that the Black population should be completely moved out of the DC district, and that St. Mary's court should be renewed and housed for the white people living in these areas.
-They began to have regulations on being able to live in these apartments, causing “negroes” to live in the outskirts of town.
-The regulations included working in the West End, and preferences toward families instead of single people.
-Ihlder stated that three-four years before June 25, 1939, African Americans occupied most alley dwellings. five to six thousand African Americans paid low rent housing with the alley dwellings.
-The whites wanted to and had nuked the Blacks “negro occupancy”.
+They began to have regulations on being able to live in these apartments, causing “negroes” to live on the outskirts of town.
+The regulations included working in the West End, and preferences toward families over single people.
+Ihlder stated that three to four years before June 25, 1939, African Americans occupied most of D.C.'s alley dwellings.
+Five to six thousand African Americans paid low rent housing with the alley dwellings.
+The whites wanted to and had nuked the Black residents' “negro occupancy”.
 The government stated that this was inaccurate, that the reasoning for the Blacks being moved out from these alleys was for them to improve the conditions of their living environment.
-Their plan was to put indoor plumbing and polish the housing and make more room, and made Blacks move into low income home for 3–4 months.
-When the Blacks came back to purchase their homes they were unable to afford it, due to the new improvements.
+Their plan was to add indoor plumbing and polish the housing and make more room, and made Blacks move into low income homes for 3–4 months.
+When the Blacks came back to purchase their homes, they found that they were unable to afford them due to the new improvements.
 Not all government officials were trying to push Blacks out of these alleys; one of the main advocates for Blacks staying in these alleys was Eleanor Roosevelt.